Your grad school application usually consists of 4 or 5 parts:

 - Avoid spelling & grammar errors

 - Write concisely – admissions folks have to read many, many applications.
-Don’t waste
+Don’t waste their time waffling!

 - Don’t use large blocks of text.
-Use headings or bullet points to emphasize important
+Use headings or bullet points to emphasize important points.

 - Use good vocabulary